MaxHillebrand/FAQ/seed.md

 If you do decide to use a paper backup:
 - Use waterproof ink & paper
 - Write on a hard surface so you don't indent the paper below
-- Consider labelling your seed discreetly.
-Something labelled 'BITCOIN SEED' is more likely to be swept (stolen) than if you label it 'COOKIE RECEPIE', though it may be easy to forget that you did this.

 Learn More: [Here](https://www.quora.com/How-do-I-maintain-a-paper-notebook-that-can-remain-for-years) and [Here](https://www.quora.com/If-I-write-with-a-pencil-on-my-notebook-will-the-writing-last-for-a-long-time-say-50-years-or-will-it-just-fade-away-gradually)